freedmand/semantra/README.md

 - [Concepts](docs/concepts.md): Explainers on some concepts to better understand how Semantra works
 - [Using the web interface](docs/help.md): A reference on how to use the Semantra web app

 This page gives a high-level overview of Semantra and a reference of its features.
-It's also available in other languages: [Semantra en español](docs/README_es.md).
+It's also available in other languages: [Semantra en español](docs/README_es.md), [Semantra 中文说明](docs/README_zh-CN.md)

 ## Installation